engeir/northern-lights-forecast/README.rst

 ..    $ pip install northern-lights-forecast

-* Clone: `git clone https://github.com/engeir/northern-lights-forecast.git nlf && cd nlf`
+* Clone: :code:`git clone https://github.com/engeir/northern-lights-forecast.git nlf && cd
+  nlf`
 * Install tesseract_, used with the package pytesseract.
 * The get yourself a telegram bot using `this guide`_.
 * Set up a virtual environment and activate.
-(Use whatever, for example poetry: `poetry shell`)
+(Use whatever, for example poetry:
+  :code:`poetry shell`)
-* Now we are ready to install the project; run `poetry install` in the root of the project
+* Now we are ready to install the project; run :code:`poetry install` in the root of the project
-* Set up a cron job: `sh crontab.sh`.
+* Set up a cron job: :code:`sh crontab.sh`.

 Usage
 -----